go-outside-labs/fake/content/about.md

 * the first successful implementation of a distributed crypto-currency, described in part in 1998 by Wei Dai on the cypherpunks mailing list.
 * designed around the idea of using cryptography to control the creation and transfer of money, rather than relying on central authorities.
 * a money-like good: portable, durable, divisible, recognizable, fungible, scarce, and difficult to counterfeit.
 It cannot be printed or debased and only 21 million bitcoins will ever exist.
+* open-source: nobody owns or control it and everyone can take part.
+* the biggest revolution on money in the last thousands of year.

 ### how to spend coins?